browserengineering/book/book/embeds.md

 Images can also be animated.[^animated-gif] So if a website can load an image, and the image can be animated, then that image is something very close to a *video*.
-But in practice, videos need very advanced encoding and encoding formats to minimize network and CPU costs, *and* these formats incure a lot of other complications, chief among them [Digital Rights Mangement][drm].
+But in practice, videos need very advanced encoding and encoding formats to minimize network and CPU costs, *and* these formats incur a lot of other complications, chief among them [Digital Rights Management][drm].
 To support all this, the `<video>` tag supported by real browsers provide built-in support for several common video [*codecs*][codec].^[In video, it's called a codec, but in images it's called a *format*--go figure.]
 And on top of all